 Going the political mile:

 CEO Craig Jelinek believes that it literally pays to put employees first.
-We’d take his word for it, considering that America’s second largest retailer has been enjoying phenomenal success without significant labor troubles.
+We’d take his word for it, considering that America’s second-largest retailer has been enjoying phenomenal success without significant labour troubles.

 “I just think people need to make a living wage with health benefits,” says Jelinek.
 “It also puts more money back into the economy and creates a healthier country.
 It’s really that simple.”